Markus328/caelestia-nix/docs/CUSTOMIZATION.md

 Here is a list of most useful sugars (from infuse.nix + some extensions added by mine):

-- `__assign`
+- `__assign`:
   override or set a value.
 You probably will not use this, it's wrapped automatically for any leaf that's not a set or function.
 Argument is anything.
-- `__append`
+- `__append`:
   append (add to end) of a list.
 Wrapped automatically for lists.
 Argument is a list.
-- `__prepend`
+- `__prepend`:
   prepend (add to start) of a list.
 Argument is a list.
-- `__remove` (extension)
+- `__remove` (extension):
-  Remove a string from a list of strings, if the string starts with (lib.hasPrefix) one of the strings of the argument list.
+  remove a string from a list of strings, if the string starts with (lib.hasPrefix) one of the strings of the argument list.
 Argument is a list of strings.
-- `__replace` (extension)
+- `__replace` (extension):
-  Replace any characters in any string of a list of strings, the argument is a list of replacement list.
+  replace any characters in any string of a list of strings, the argument is a list of replacement lists.
 A replacement list is a list of strings, the first ones will be matched and substitued by the last one.

 <br>